Together with Cliff Richard: Certifications

-Australian release postponed
+Postponed Australian release

-Curiously, the album's release in Australia was postponed until the 1992 Christmas season, despite Richard touring Australia late in 1991 (with his From a Distance tour) and including numerous songs from the Christmas album in the repertoire.
+Curiously, the release of Together with Cliff Richard was postponed in Australia until the 1992 Christmas season, despite Richard touring Australia late in 1991 (with his From a Distance tour) and including numerous songs from the Christmas album in the repertoire.
 EMI Australia instead allowed the previous year's From a Distance: The Event album to receive attention (as it had not yet charted) and released a new five-CD box set, The Cliff Richard Collection, made up of previously released material.
-Both sets did finally chart briefly at the end of the tour, reaching #21 and #25 respectively.
-When the Christmas album was eventually released in late 1992, momentum from the tour had since passed and the album did not chart.
+Both sets did finally chart briefly at the end of the tour, reaching number 21 and number 25 respectively.
+When Together with Cliff Richard was eventually released in late 1992, momentum from the tour had since passed and the album did not chart.